 Elysium contains a Bulletin Board (known as the BB), which is split into several categories:

 Using the BB

 To enter the BB, type 'bb'.
 You will need to wait about 10 seconds, before the menu comes up giving you the current status of the BB.
-It will list how many messages there are in each of the above categories, and which messages you have read upto.
-If one of the above categories does not appear, such as Order, that is simply because you do not belong to any Order.
+It will list how many messages there are in each of the above categories, and which messages you have read up to.
+If one of the above categories does not appear, such as Order, that will be because you do not belong to an Order.